StellarCrow/wfh-client/README.md

 - Change branch to develop `git checkout develop`
 - Run `npm install` to install the dependencies
 - Run `ng serve --o` to start the project
-- Voilà, if You already have setup [Back-end](https://github.com/StellarCrow/wfh-backend) part enjoy the project, otherwise go to the setup section of the [second part.  ](https://github.com/StellarCrow/wfh-backend)
+- Voilà!
+If You've already installed the [Back-end](https://github.com/StellarCrow/wfh-backend) part, please enjoy the project.
+Otherwise, head on to the [next setup section.](https://github.com/StellarCrow/wfh-backend)

 <br>